Vedant1202/YOLOv3-Object-Detector/README.md

 ### Quick Setup
 #### Note: Anaconda distribution is recommended to setup the scripts.

- 1. Clone the repository
+ 1. Clone the repository <br>
  `git clone https://github.com/Vedant1202/YOLOv3-Object-Detector.git`
- 2. Navigate into the repository
+ 2. Navigate into the repository <br>
  `cd YOLOv3-Object-Detector`
- 3. Install dependencies using conda
+ 3. Install dependencies using conda <br>
  `conda create --name yolov3 --file requirements.txt`

  ##### It is recommended that a GPU based version of Tensorflow (v2.1) should be used for better  performance.
 This repository uses a GPU based tensorflow for its implementation.